Skip to main content

 NPO staff salary gap — Structural low wages at about half of private sector

-This salary level produces two interrelated problems.
+This salary level creates two problems.

 Reading the Structure